learnk8s/learnk8s.io/src/yaml-validation/content.md

 Let's have a look in more detail:

-- The `type` field indicates what type of configuration we will be checking with `config-lint` and is `Kubernetes` for kubernetes manifests.
+- The `type` field indicates what type of configuration you will be checking with `config-lint` — _it is always `Kubernetes` for Kubernetes manifests._
 - The `files` field accepts a directory as input in addition to individual files.
-- The `rules` field is where the custom checks are defined.
+- The `rules` field is where you can define custom checks.

-Let's say you want to write a rule to check whether the images in a Deployment are always from a trusted repository such as `my-company.com/myapp:1.0`.
+Let's say you wish to check whether the images in a Deployment are always pulled from a trusted repository such as `my-company.com/myapp:1.0`.

-A `config-lint` rule to check this would look like this:
+A `config-lint` rule implementing such a check could look like this:

 ```yaml|title=rule-trusted-repo.yaml
 - id: MY_DEPLOYMENT_IMAGE_TAG